Skip to main content

 • model_parameters such as temperature.

-All of these properties except the model can be overriden by setting them in this object.
+All of these properties except the model can be overridden by setting them in this object.
 Even when a prompt_template is set, the generation_preset_name is used to set the model used.
+See model_parameters.model if you want to set the model explicitly.

 Possible values: non-empty